gauravmm/gauravmanek.com/_content/blog/_posts/2017-09-02-designing-a-cluster/2017-09-02-designing-a-cluster.md

  - **Network interfaces**: It should have at least two network interfaces; one to the internet and the other to the compute server (and eventually the switch).
 1GbE is sufficient for this.
  - **RAM**: Ensure there is at least 16GB of RAM in the bastion host for the NFS server to maintain a cache.
  - **Hard Drives**: The bastion stores data on spinning hard drives.
 When configuring, use some sort of fault-tolerance like RAID 6 or a ZFS pool.
-Spinning drives are cheap enough that you can begin with 4x3 TB drives for 12TB nominal capacity and 9TB actual (after replication loss)
+Spinning drives are cheap enough that you can begin with 4x3 TB drives for 12TB nominal capacity and 9TB actual (after parity).
  - **PCIe Slots**: Ensure there are at least 8 PCIe lanes available in case we need to add a data backbone network.

 GPU servers: